Template Content

 // Output: <span>Lorem impsum</span>

-The Date and Timestamp fields are delivered as strings.
-Use the asDate() method from the @prismicio/helpers kit to save the Timestamp or Date field value as a JavaScript date object.
-Then you can format it using JavaScript's built-in date methods, like toLocaleDateString() function.
+The date and timestamp fields are delivered as strings.
+Use the asDate() method from the @prismicio/client kit to save the timestamp or date field value as a JavaScript date object.
+Then you can format it using JavaScript’s built-in date methods, like toLocaleDateString() function.

 // Output: "2021-10-22"